SEED-platform/seed/docs/source/postgres_upgrade.rst

 Assumptions
 -----------

-- This process assumes that you're currently using Postgres 12.7 with TimescaleDB 2.3.0 from ``timescale/timescaledb-postgis:2.3.0-pg12`` or ``timescale/timescaledb-postgis:latest-pg12``
+- This process assumes that the source database is Postgres 12.7 with TimescaleDB 2.3.0 from ``timescale/timescaledb-postgis:2.3.0-pg12`` or ``timescale/timescaledb-postgis:latest-pg12``
 - This also assumes that you have a directory in the host filesystem, e.g. ``~/share``, that is bind mounted to ``/share`` in your existing database container

 1. Create a dump of the current database